rhamlin/stargate/docs/getting_started_todo_app.md

 Once you’re ready to go to production, you can check out our [Deployment Guide](docs/deploy.md) For more information about the features of Stargate, check out our [Docs](docs/)
 ## Recap
-This is the final todo config that we used for our app.
+This is the final todo config that we used for our database.

 todo.conf
 ```hocon